Vikas-Prince/MicroservicesAppDeployment/README.md

 2. Jenkins detects the change and triggers a build.
 3. Docker images are built and pushed to Docker Hub.
 4. The main Jenkinsfile in the main branch triggers deployments to the EKS cluster.

-## Deployment

-To deploy the application on the EKS cluster, navigate to the main branch in Jenkins and run the deployment pipeline.
-This uses the Jenkinsfile located in the main branch to handle deployment.

-### Deployment Steps:

-- Fetch the Docker image from Docker Hub.
-- Use `kubectl` to apply the Kubernetes deployment files.

-## Docker Configuration

-Each microservice has a `Dockerfile` defining how to build its image.
-Ensure that these are correctly configured to expose the necessary ports and include all dependencies.

 ## Jenkins Configuration